chef/knife-ec-backup/README.md

 ### knife ec key export [FILENAME]

-Create a json representation of the users table from the Chef Server database.
+Create a json representation of the users table from the Chef Infra Server database.
 If no argument is given, the name of the backup is `key_dump.json`.